gnugat/gnugat.github.io/_carew/posts/2014-11-21-read-it-later.md

 We all have different strategies to "bookmark" links: actually bookmark them, favorite a tweet, subscribing to a RSS feed...
-The problem arises when we do all of those: wouldn't it be nice to have a single place to read them all?
+The problem arises when we do all of those in the same time: wouldn't it be nice to have a single place to read them all?

 We could use our emails for this: we check them often, we can archive them, favorite them or delete them.
 [Inbox](http://www.google.com/inbox/) from Google